How life insurance commissions work in Nepal

-An agent who sells you an endowment plan earns 2.3× more than selling you a term plan at the same premium.
-Term delivers more coverage for the same cost — but agents earn less from it.
+A long-term endowment or whole-life plan pays up to 25% in year-one commission, against up to 10% on a term plan of the same premium — so a savings plan can earn an agent roughly 2.5× more up front.
+Term delivers more coverage for the same cost, but agents earn less from it.
 This is not fraud; it is the incentive structure.
 Knowing it helps you ask the right questions.

 9 things your agent may not mention